dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/panels-overview.md

  <xref:System.Windows.Controls.DockPanel>, <xref:System.Windows.Controls.Grid>, and <xref:System.Windows.Controls.StackPanel> are all good choices for localizable UI. <xref:System.Windows.Controls.Canvas> is not a good choice, however, because it positions content absolutely, making it difficult to localize.

- For additional information on creating [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] applications with localizable user interfaces (UIs)s, see the [Use Automatic Layout Overview](../advanced/use-automatic-layout-overview.md).
+ For additional information on creating WPF applications with localizable user interfaces (UIs)s, see the [Use Automatic Layout Overview](../advanced/use-automatic-layout-overview.md).

 ## See also